bytebangalore-cohort21/Pandas-Numpy-Matplotlib/README.md

 # Pandas-Numpy-Matplotlib
 Introduction to Pandas, Numpy and Matplotlib

+## Practice Questions

- # ANALYSE AND VISULAZE THE FOLLOWING DATA SETS USING PANDAS, NUMPY AND MATPLOTLIB
+### ANALYSE AND VISULAZE THE FOLLOWING DATA SETS USING PANDAS, NUMPY AND MATPLOTLIB

 * Birthrate data of United States, provided by the Centers for Disease Control (CDC) This data can be found at